 GP negligence claims can usually be resolved much quicker where an out-of-court settlement can be agreed, which is why we always look to use negotiation and Alternative Dispute Resolution wherever possible.

 In some cases where your claim is still ongoing, we may be able to secure interim payments to help pay for your immediate needs.

-Can I claim for someone who has died from GP negligence?
+Can you claim for someone who has died from GP negligence?

 Yes.
 If a loved one has died as a result of GP negligence, then you may be able to claim compensation if you were a dependent of theirs.
 In eligible cases, you will have three years from the date of their death to bring forward a claim for compensation.

-Will I get an apology for GP negligence?
+Will you get an apology for GP negligence?

-We know how important it is for the victims of any form of medical negligence to receive an apology from the healthcare provider responsible for their illness or injury.
+We know how important it is for the victims of GP medical negligence to receive an apology from the healthcare provider responsible for their illness or injury.
 Unfortunately, we cannot guarantee that you will receive an apology, but we will always do our upmost to secure one.

 Why Choose Devonalds Clinical Negligence Services?